hcgatewood23/hcgatewood23.github.io/src/infra_mission.md

 That to say: the problem with deprioritizing (internal or external) agility is more than just straining employee retention, and more than just stymieing downstream impact.
 The problem is ignoring agility minimizes the number of new primitives, new abstractions, new coalescings of existing conceptualizations into new *higher-level vertices* in the abstraction tree.
 It's the difference between building Instagram byte-by-byte, or as an integration of sharded MySQL DBs, efficient blob storage, social ID hashing algorithms, and more. **Everything's just bytes, but the tools we build enable our higher-level reasoning and tractable execution**.

 So, why prioritize agility?
 We're ready to answer: without investing in agility, friction and complexity increase to the point where effective action, at any layer of abstraction, becomes increasingly expensive and infeasible.
 With them, we open new frontiers into the impossible. **Low agility leads to calcification, high agility to renewal**.

+### Example: Microsoft's reinvention

+In February 2014, [Satya Nadella](https://en.wikipedia.org/wiki/Satya_Nadella) was announced as the incoming CEO of Microsoft, replacing his 14-year predecessor, [Steve Ballmer](https://en.wikipedia.org/wiki/Steve_Ballmer).
+[Microsoft's market cap](https://companiesmarketcap.com/microsoft/marketcap/) at the time was $318B, around half its 1999 peak of $604B, continuing a decade of stasis in the $250-300B range.

+Within 4 years, Microsoft's market cap doubled to over $600B; now in 2024, 10 years later, it's seen a peak of $3.48T. **The decade before Nadella, Microsoft's market cap saw stagnation; the decade since saw 10x growth**.

+A multitude of factors contributed to this growth, but central among them is Microsoft [reinvented itself](https://www.economist.com/leaders/2023/09/28/the-lessons-from-microsofts-startling-comeback) as [an innovative company](https://hbr.org/2023/02/how-microsoft-became-innovative-again).
+They shifted their placement in the corporate lifecycle from focus and calcification back toward growth, surrendering the safe stagnation of Windows and Office for a more uncertain, higher-upside focus on Azure and cloud services.

+Any renewal requires experimentation, trial and error, and a willingness to move fast.
+And the key point here is this: while not solely sufficient, agility is a necessary and effective precursor to renewal. **Microsoft's renewal was necessarily enabled**, in strong part, **by a shift in focus from stability and efficiency back toward agility**.

 ## :four: Agility moves the top line